-It looks like we may have a repeat of 2016 tax refund payment delays millions of American’s faced (and are still facing) this year.
-The IRS recently warned that there will likely be 2017 tax refund delays (for 2016 taxes due by April 15, 2017) for certain taxpayers subject to several new factors and legislation enacted in the past year.
+It looks like we may have a repeat of 2016 and 2017 tax refund payment delays millions of American’s faced (and are still facing) this year.
+The IRS recently warned that there will likely be 2018 tax refund delays for certain taxpayers subject to several new factors and legislation (PATH Act) enacted in the past year.

 “We don’t want people caught by surprise if they get their refund a few weeks later than previous years,” said IRS Commissioner John Koskinen.

-In addition, the IRS and state tax administrators continue to focus on and deal with identity theft and refund fraud which are expected to increase in the 2017 tax season.
+In addition, the IRS and state tax administrators continue to focus on and deal with identity theft and refund fraud which are expected to increase this tax season.
 This will mean even more tax returns could again require additional reviews which all this takes extra time with the staffing/budget constraints at the IRS.

 You can see key deadlines and filing dates for the tax season here.
 The IRS is still recommending that tax payers file as usual and is expecting most refunds (where applicable) to be issued within the normal timeframe: 21 days or less, after being accepted for processing by the IRS.